gambitproject/gambit/doc/build.rst

 At this point, you can then continue with the configuration and build stages as in the previous section.

+In the git repository, the branch ``master`` always points to the latest development version.
+New development should in general always be based off this branch.
+Branches labeled ``maintVV``, where ``VV`` is the version number, point to the latest commit on a stable version; so, for example, ``maint13`` refers to the latest commit for Gambit version 13.x.x.
+Bug fixes should typically be based off of this branch.

 Supported compilers
 -------------------